 Diverse and Challenging

 A diverse and challenging field of study, mathematics is perhaps best characterized as the “science of patterns.”
-Almost every scientific pursuit, from biology to engineering to economics, relies heavily (and increasingly) on the use of higher-level mathematics and statistics.
+Every scientific pursuit, from biology to engineering to economics, relies heavily (and increasingly) on the use of higher-level mathematics and statistics.
 As a mathematics major at Le Moyne, you will be exposed to a variety of mathematical topics, with a breadth uncommon for a liberal arts college, by faculty members representing a wide array of specialties.
-The culmination of your studies will be a senior research project, born of your own interests and completed under the guidance of a faculty advisor; in the past, such projects have occasionally led to publications in peer-reviewed journals.
+The culmination of your studies will be a senior research project, born of your own interests and completed under the guidance of a faculty advisor; such projects have led to publications in peer-reviewed journals.

 Programs of Study